ccontavalli/gmailcrawl/README.md

+## What is this?

 Have you ever needed to extract the emails of all the people you've discussed certain topics with?

 Maybe to bootstrap a mailing list, a newsletter, or to send them an update?

-`gmailcrawl` is a command line tool, written in go, to do exactly that.
+**`gmailcrawl` is a command line tool, written in go, to do extract all email addresses involved in threads you select.**

 It only works with GMAIL accounts, since it uses GMAIL APIs.

-Unlike many online services that allow you to scan your emails and extract addresses, it does not require you to authorize third parties to access the mailbox.
+Unlike many online services that allow you to scan your emails and extract addresses, it does not require you to authorize third parties to access your mailbox.

 Your security token is stored on your machine, and only shared with